The Evil Dead: Principal photography

-Summing up the production decades later, Campbell remarked, "It's low-budget, it's got rough edges," but even so, "there are parts of that movie that are visually stunning."
+Summing up the production decades later, Campbell remarked: "It's low-budget, it's got rough edges," but even so, "there are parts of that movie that are visually stunning."

 Editing

 After the extensive filming process, Raimi had a "mountain of footage" that he had to put together.
 He chose a Detroit editing association, where he met Edna Paul, to cut the film.
 Paul's assistant was Joel Coen of the Coen brothers, who helped with the film's editing.
 Paul edited a majority of the film, although Coen edited the shed sequence.
 Coen had been inspired by Raimi's Within the Woods and liked the idea of producing a prototype film to help build the interest of investors.
 Joel used the concept to help make Blood Simple with his brother Ethan, and he and Raimi became friends following the editing process.

 The film's first cut ran at around 117 minutes, which Campbell called an impressive achievement in light of the 65-minute length of the screenplay.
 The cut scenes were to focus on the main character's lamentation of not being able to save the victims from their deaths, but was edited down to make the film less "grim and depressing" and to be a more marketable 85 minutes.
 Raimi was inspired by the fact that Brian De Palma was editing his own film Blow Out with John Travolta at the same sound facility.
 One of the most intricate moments during editing was the stop-motion animation sequence where the corpses "melted", which took hours to cut properly.
 The film had unique sounds that required extensive recording from the crew.
 Several sounds were not recorded properly during shooting, which meant the effects had to be redone in the editing rooms.
 Dead chickens were stabbed to replicate the sounds of mutilated flesh, and Campbell had to scream into a microphone for several hours.

-Much like Within the Woods, The Evil Dead needed to be blown up to 35mm, then the industry standard, to be played at movie theaters.
+Much like Within the Woods, The Evil Dead needed to be blown up to 35mm, the industry standard, to be played at movie theaters.
 The relatively large budget made this a much simpler process with The Evil Dead than it had been with the short film.